Yu(bo) Got a Friend in Me

 - Written by Yubo Team

 Yubo, the leading platform for young people to socialise online, today kick starts its mission to abolish social media ‘followers’.
-The brand, which has more than 45M Gen Z users - is urging it’s army of tweens to drive the message ‘friends, not followers’ and plans to roll out a number of new initiatives across the year to help them do so.
+The brand, which has more than 45M Gen Z users - is urging it’s army of users to drive the message ‘friends, not followers’ and plans to roll out a number of new initiatives across the year to help them do so.

 Sacha Lazimi, CEO and founder of Yubo, said, “I read that people with more than 200 followers are more likely to say they felt pressure about the way they look than those with fewer followers.
 This resonated with me - so unlike other social media apps, Yubo is urging our users to not be a follower and instead socialise online in an authentic way and create genuine online interactions without the pressure of ‘how many followers’ they have.
 Be a friend, not a follower.”